MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 ## Configure Cloud Witness as a quorum witness for your cluster

-Cloud Witness configuration is well-integrated within the existing Quorum Configuration Wizard built into the Failover Cluster Manager.
+Cloud Witness configuration is well integrated within the existing Quorum Configuration Wizard built into the Failover Cluster Manager.

 ### To configure Cloud Witness as a Quorum Witness